NRN: News

-From 2004 until 2017, Southern Cross produced short local news updates which are broadcast throughout the day.
+From February 2004 until August 2017, Southern Cross produced short local news updates which are broadcast throughout the day.
 These bulletins were branded as Southern Cross Ten News, Southern Cross News, Ten Local News Updates from 1 July 2016.
 The updates were produced from Southern Cross' Canberra studios and made use of news content from local radio stations owned by Southern Cross Austereo in each market.
 Local sport and weather reports also aired on an sporadic basis.
 Short updates also aired throughout the day and evening alongside updates from 10 News.
 The bulletins were researched, produced and presented by a single journalist.

 Though the purchase of NRN by WIN was finalised on 31 May 2017, playout and transmission remained under Southern Cross' control until 1 September, when WIN formally assumed control over the station.
 During this interim period, Southern Cross continued to produce local news updates for NRN until 31 August.
 From 1 September 2017, WIN News took over the production of short local updates for NRN, which may run from 30 seconds to two minutes each.

 NRN also aired WIN's All Australian News, a compilation news bulletin featuring news reports from WIN's newsrooms across regional Australia, despite the fact that no local stories from Northern NSW and Gold Coast were aired on this bulletin.
 The programme ended its airing on 30 June 2021, after WIN made adjustments to its news output following the return of Nine Network's programmes to WIN-owned stations outside Northern NSW the following day.

-The last set of WIN News updates aired on 27 June 2025, almost two months after 10 bought the station.
-By 30 June, 10 News took over production of the said updates, which are now fixed in 2-minute editions throughout the day.
+Following 10's acquisition of NRN in May 2025, the final updates branded as WIN News aired on 27 June 2025, with updates 30 June onwards branded as 10 News local update and now fixed in 2-minute editions throughout the day.
+WIN currently continue to produce the updates on behalf on 10 as of January 2026.